yaotingchun/VectorAI/README.md

 <p align="center">
   <strong>Transforming reactive factories into intelligent, self-aware manufacturing environments.</strong><br/>
-  <em>A hardware-and-software platform combining a plug-and-play sensor kit with an interactive 2D digital twin, deterministic RUL prediction, AI-driven root cause diagnostics, and dynamic process rerouting.</em>
+  <em>A smart factory monitoring platform powered by an LLM orchestrator combining a physical sensor kit with a digital factory environment, where supervisors can instantly understand the overall condition of their production floor through an intuitive visual interface.</em>
 </p>

 <p align="center">